shobrook/saplings/README.md

 4. Support for dynamic tool schemas (i.e. ones that change as the agent progresses)
 5. Other search algorithms, like AlphaBeta
 6. Support for vision models
+7. Establish a pattern for streaming the final output

 **Mission:** Inference-time compute is the path forward for increasing model capabilities.
 Compute is getting cheaper and faster, and so these techniques are becoming more viable in production.
 TreeAct should make it as easy as possible to build production-ready agents that use inference-time search.